The Navigator (Pocalyko novel): Publication history

 Tom Doherty, founder and publisher of Tor Books, purchased The Navigator in late 2011 for his Forge imprint and Michael Pocalyko revised the manuscript through the spring of 2013.
 Pocalyko's editor at Forge is Robert Gleason, author of the apocalyptic novels Wrath of God and End of Days.

 The Navigator was released nationwide in the US by Macmillan on June 11, 2013, at almost exactly the moment that the NSA's mass surveillance of American citizens under the aegis of the Patriot Act was revealed.
 The book therefore received some media coverage, including the author's appearances on Booktalk Nation and The Authors Studio.
 Pocalyko was a guest on Lou Dobbs Tonight on publication day, discussing leaker Edward Snowden.

 Critical reception

 Publishers Weekly gave the book a starred review.
 Booklist gave it qualified praise.
 The NACD Directorship magazine reviewed the work.
-An local NPR member station book critic also praised the book.
+A local NPR member station book critic also praised the book.